• Home

 Don’t feel pressured to give gifts.

 Remember that you are under no obligation to give a gift to your coworker.
-Even if everybody else in the office exchanges gifts, it’s still okay for you to opt-out of the holiday gift-giving routine.
+Even if everybody else in the office exchanges gifts, it’s still okay for you to opt out of the holiday gift-giving routine.
 If you are given a gift, accept it graciously and make sure to follow up with a thank you card.

 Do make sure common sense prevails.

-The overriding rule that takes precedent over perhaps the other rules is to use your instincts and common sense.
+The overriding rule that takes precedence over perhaps the other rules is to use your instincts and common sense.
 If you think a gift would push any boundaries, don’t do it.
 And if you’re unsure about a certain gift, play it safe and skip it altogether.

 These rules for gift-giving in the office hopefully make the process more joyful than stressful.
 By taking your time to stop and consider these gift-giving guidelines, you can be sure that your carefully considered gifts and good intentions will be appreciated by your coworkers.